 DATES: July 6-24, 2015.
 The Pre-College Program meets Monday through Friday, from 9:00 am-4:00 pm for three consecutive weeks.

 JOIN US: If you are a high school student who has completed your sophomore, junior or senior year and you are between the ages of 15-18.

-SUPPLIES: Supplies are included, but bring your own sketchbook.
+SUPPLIES: Supplies are included, but Fine Arts students should bring their own portfolio.
 Photography students will need their own digital camera, USB cord, and portable hard drive.